starknet-io/starknet.js/www/docs/guides/interact.md

 - address of the contract to invoke
 - name of the function to invoke
-- and array of parameters for this function
+- and an array of parameters for this function

 ```typescript
 const result = await account.execute(